MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-identity-access-management.md

 ### SQL authentication

 SQL authentication is supported for Arc-enabled SQL Managed Instance using local [SQL identities](/sql/relational-databases/security/choose-an-authentication-mode#connecting-through-sql-server-authentication).
-SQL authentication method is used during first-time login to create login credentials from Windows for administrators and to grant permissions to the database to access Arc-enabled SQL Managed Instance using Active Directory authentication.
+SQL authentication method is used during first-time sign in to create sign-in credentials from Windows for administrators and to grant permissions to the database to access Arc-enabled SQL Managed Instance using Active Directory authentication.
 Grafana and Kibana dashboards support only basic authentication at this time.

 ### Active Directory authentication